zishankhokhar/devops-learning-linux/linux/README.md

 ### **Bandit Challenge**
 - bandit-notes.md — solutions, commands used, explanations, and passwords for Levels 0–20
 - screenshots/ — visual proof of Bandit level completions

-### **Scripts**
-- scripts/hello.sh — simple executable script created while practising permissions and execution

 ---